GamingRadar/draftgrid/README.md

 This project uses privacy-friendly analytics via Cloudflare to understand usage and improve the tool.

 No personal data is collected.

 ---

+## Contributing

+Suggestions, ideas, and improvements are welcome.

+You can:

+* Open an issue
+* Submit a pull request
+* Share feedback via email

+---

+## 📬 Contact

+Feel free to reach out on [Devashish Tambade](https://www.linkedin.com/in/devashishtambade/) with feedback, ideas, or if you build something using DraftGrid.

+---

+## License

+This project is licensed under the AGPL v3 License.

+---